cmda-minor-web/web-app-from-scratch-2122/course/week-3.md

 ## 4. Conduct code review (Vrijdag)

-On GitHub you can use Issues to suggest changes to a colleague developer's code.
-You can do this online via the GitHub website.
+Conduct a vertical and horizontal code review.
+Review the code on Router and Modules.
-Create at least 2 issues for different peer students.
-You can look at improvements / suggestions for or questions about HTML, CSS & JavaScript code.
+Create issues for different peer students.
+You can look at improvements / suggestions for or questions about the JavaScript code.

 ### Resources